noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

     WebApp1.RequestEntry       1800 /   180      1200 /   120   +   600 / +  60
     ...

-    To show all differences use 'heapdiff -all ~/dump.1982_1.dmp' To show objects of a particular type use DumpHeap -type <type_name>
+    To show all differences use 'HeapDiff -all ~/dump0001.dmp' To show objects of a particular type use DumpHeap -type <type_name>

     >DumpHeap -type System.String